Things to do in Brussels in Three Days

 *When is the best time to travel to Brussels?

-However, I recommend visiting Brussels between April and October if you want good weather.
-Of course, you always have the chance it will also rain during those months.
+However, I recommend visiting Brussels between April and October for good weather.
+Of course, you always have the chance that it will also rain during those months.
 It’s still Belgium.
 We encountered rain only on the first morning there.
-The temperature is between 15 and 18 Celcius.
+The temperature is between 15 and 18 degrees Celsius.

 *Book your hotel somewhere central